Buyers Agent Commissions Explained for First-Time Shoppers

 - Published on

-- 6 min read
+- 13 min read

-- Amna Shamim Contributing AuthorCloseAmna Shamim Contributing Author
+- Amna Shamim, Contributing AuthorCloseAmna Shamim Contributing Author

 Amna Shamim is a writer and digital marketing consultant who works with local and e-commerce businesses, ensuring they are easily findable online to and trusted by their clients.
 Her words have been featured in Glamour Magazine, Business Insider, Entrepreneur, Huff Post, Thrive Global, BUST, Paste, and other publications.

 Buying a new house is a huge financial commitment.
 There is the cost of the home itself — but then there are also the closing costs, HOA fees, property taxes, homeowners insurance, and paying for necessary repairs.
-So where do buyers agent fees fit into this?
+So where do the buyer’s agent fees fit into this?
 And how much are they, again?

-Buyers real estate agent commissions can feel expensive and complicated, especially when it’s your first time buying a home.
+The buyer’s agent commissions can feel expensive and complicated, especially when it’s your first time buying a home.
 The fact that they’re usually percentage-based can feel strange, but commissions are a lot more common than most people realize.

-To make it a little easier for you to understand, we spoke with top agents and real estate investors, did a lot of research, and have answered the most common questions buyers have about buyer’s agent commissions below.
+We spoke with top agents and real estate investors, did a lot of research, and have answered the most common questions buyers have about buyer’s agent commissions below.

-What is commission?
+What is a commission?

 A real estate commission is the fee paid to agents to cover the cost of their services.